 - Women, in particular, should not sit too close to Monks or touch them.

-From Phnom Penh to Kampot to Siem Rap and all the other amazing cities, towns and islands there are to experience in Cambodia, check out the latest places and prices below to secure an unforgettable Cambodian accommodation.
+From Phnom Penh to Kampot to Siem Reap and all the other amazing cities, towns and islands there are to experience in Cambodia, check out the latest places and prices below to secure an unforgettable Cambodian accommodation.

 WANT MORE INFORMATION ON CAMBODIA?

-PIN IT FOR LATER!
+PIN IT FOR LATER – CAMBODIA TRAVEL TIPS!

-For more travel tips, guides and awesome travel shots, be sure to poke around our site, follow us on Instagram @wanderingstus, Pinterest on Facebook.
+For more travel tips, guides, and awesome travel shots, be sure to poke around our site, follow us on Instagram @wanderingstus, Pinterest on Facebook.
 Oh and if you have any questions, let us know in the comment section.
 We’re happy to answer.
 Or, just leave us a positive note!

 – Lauren & Jesse Stuart (The Stüs)